Why It Takes Time to Create an Art Photograph

 The Time of the Highlight

-When our photographs have been developed on the computer, we choose the paper that will be most suitable for rendering certain tones.
+When my photographs have been developed on the computer, I choose the paper that will be most suitable for rendering certain tones.
 It is a complex and difficult step, involving great lengths of time and many bad experiences.
-However, as a result, we now understand the different papers.
+However, as a result, I now understand the different papers.

-We have experienced a lot in our office with a professional printer.
-But we have the chance to meet some excellent people working in different laboratories that are our partners.
+I have experienced a lot in my office with a professional printer.
+But I have the chance to have met some excellent people working in different laboratories that are my partners.
 These individuals specialize in producing prints on paper, and they can explain all the subtleties of papers and inks.
-Even though we are not experts, we have developed some skills that are very useful to us.
+Even though I am not expert, I have developed some skills that are very useful to me.

-Once we have received our printed photos, we choose the frames for our collections.
-We also collaborate with companies which are specialized in this field.
-These experts will find us the most suitable products for our works.
+Once I have received my printed photos, I choose the frames for my collections.
+I also collaborate with companies which are specialized in this field.
+These experts will find me the most suitable products for my works.

-Finally, after this last step, when one fine art photograph or a complete art photo collection is completed, we can move to the marketing phase.
+Finally, after this last step, when one fine art photograph or a complete art photo collection is completed, I can move to the marketing phase.